usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 ---

-### Understanding Multi-Vendor Scenarios in the Federal Government
+### Understanding multi-vendor scenarios in the federal government

 **Common Multi-Vendor Arrangements:**